evermoving/SystemCaptioner/README.md

 Language auto-detection, user-friendly GUI, draggable captions box, and intelligent mode that shows captions only when speech is detected.

-By default, the app runs on and requires nVidia CUDA (cudnn + cublas).
-You can also choose to run it on CPU.
+By default, the app runs on and requires nVidia CUDA.
+As it is, the app should work with RTX 2000, 3000 and 4000 series cards.

+Turning off GPU mode will make the app run on CPU; start with the smallest model and settle with the model that's stable.

-## Get started (Windows)
+## Installation (Windows)

-0. Install Python (currently compatible versions: Python 3.{7,8,9,10,11,12}.)
+Method 1 (fastest):

+1. Download the latest standalone .zip (currently 1.37) from the releases section and extract all files.

+2. Run SystemCaptioner.exe an follow the instructions.

+Method 2 (manual from cloned repo):

+In 1.37 only operation from the standalone exe is supported (built using build_portable.py).

+<strike>  0.
+Prerequisites: One of the following Python versions installed on your system: 3.{7,8,9,10,11,12}.

 1. Clone the repository (or download it as .zip from this page) and navigate into the folder:
 ```bash